 Invest it (but only if you’re debt free)

 Many people would advise that when you receive a sum of money, it’s best to look at where you’d get the highest rate of return and put it there.
 For example, if you invest your tax refund you may earn money on the market that you’d miss out on if you use it to pay down your house.
 But this thinking assumes that nothing will happen in future that could impact your ability to work.
-An article published in the Globe and Mail in 2015 (and updated May 2018) noted that nearly half of Canadian retirees are forced to retire earlier than planned.
-If this happens to you, will you be prepared?
+Many Canadian retirees are forced to retire earlier than planned, so if this happens to you, will you be prepared?

 For many, the best place to be is debt-free.
 The greatest tool to build wealth is income, so the faster you can pay down your debt, the faster you can get that money working for you and do with it what you want from saving to giving back.